-They say you should keep your friends close and your enemies closer still, and Loki is about the worst enemy you could ever possibly have—but not strictly because of his character.
-As troublesome as he is, he is not really evil, or at least, he’s no worse than Odin in many ways.
+They say you should keep your friends close and your enemies closer still, and Loki is about the worst enemy you could ever possibly have—that is, when he wants to be your enemy.
+He is troublesome but not really evil, or at least, he’s no worse than Odin in many ways.
 Nonetheless, the Norns have already decided that Loki will lead the Jötnar to the ultimate Pyrrhic victory at Ragnarök, and what the Norns decide might as well be written in stone rather than wood.1

-– Verdandi (present participle of verða) means “Becoming” or “Happening”; and
+- Verdandi (present participle of verða) — “Becoming” or “Happening”; and

 Alternatively, their names may be translated as “Fate”, “Being”, and “Necessity”, respectively.4

-Since the Vikings believed that the future has been decided, it might appear as though they conceived of a deterministic world in which there is no genuine freedom of choice.
-Therefore, you might expect them to be fatalistic and resigned, but this couldn’t be further from reality.
-Instead, the Vikings espoused something like a rudimentary compatibilist philosophy and believed that although the future was certain, they possessed the agency to choose their actions.
+It might appear as though the Vikings conceived of a deterministic world in which they have no genuine freedom of choice, so you might expect them to be fatalistic and resigned.
+Instead, they adhered to a rudimentary compatibilist philosophy.
+They believed that although the future was certain, they nonetheless possessed the agency to choose their actions.
 Indeed, their emphasis on honour depended on it.

-Although the raiders were terrifying, many Vikings lived rather ordinary lives as farmers, tradesmen, and traders.
+Although the Viking raiders and warriors were terrifying, most Vikings lived rather ordinary lives as farmers, tradesmen, and traders.
 Their individual communities were relatively small, but their societies were governed by complex laws and social norms, and free men and women enjoyed a certain degree of social mobility.
-Those who acted with honesty and integrity, kept their oaths, and were generous and hospitable to others could expect to earn a great deal of respect and possibly followers.
+Those who acted with honesty and integrity, kept their oaths, and were generous and hospitable to others could earn a great deal of respect and perhaps even followers.
 Wisdom was prized, no matter your gender.
-Bravery was almost literally worth its weight in gold, whether that gold was pillaged on a raid or given freely by a king or chieftain as a gift or reward.
+Bravery was almost literally worth its weight in gold, whether that gold was pillaged on a raid or given freely by a king or chieftain as a reward.

 Without the agency to act and think freely, such things would not be valued, unless of course, the powers that be saw fit to predetermine that people should value those things.
 But this is not the attitude that we see in the literature.
-For example, the speaker in “Havamal”, who is generally believed to be Odin, chastises cowards for thinking that death will spare them if they avoid fighting [stanza 16] and the worrier for staying awake all night fretting when he is going to face his trials whether he sleeps or not [stanza 23].
+For example, the speaker in “Havamal”, who is generally believed to be Odin, chastises cowards for thinking that death will spare them if they avoid fighting [stanza 16] and the worrier for staying awake all night when his fretting will not change what the morning will bring [stanza 23].
 He also says that the brave and generous will have the best lives with the fewest sorrows [stanza 48].6

 Thus, it should be no surprise that Odin would do anything he deems necessary to preserve himself and his power—even if it means welcoming his most fearsome enemy into Asgard.
 Blood brothers or not, however, Loki and Odin’s relationship is anything but simple.
 I will take a closer look at the characters of Odin and Loki in the next instalments.